-Communication Disclosure and Manner of Display Television and video ads (including those "Ad paid for by [committee's name]" (on file with Form 410 or 461) disseminated over the Internet) • "Committee major funding from [names of top three contributors of \$50,000 or more]" in descending order, beginning with the largest contributor (not applicable to non-recipient committees).
-A statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color, in Arial equivalent type and, if there are top contributors, must be underlined except as specified below.
+Communication Disclosure and Manner of Display Television and video ads (including those disseminated over the Internet) "Ad paid for by [committee's name]" (on file with Form 410).
+"Committee major funding from [names of top three contributors of \$50,000 or more]" in descending order, beginning with the largest contributor.
+A statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
+Disclosure Format: All text must be centered horizontally in the disclosure area, in a contrasting color, in Arial equivalent type and, if there are top contributors, must be underlined except as specified below.
 The size for the smallest letters must be four percent of the height of the display screen and must be displayed at the beginning or end of the ad for at least five seconds of a broadcast of 30 seconds or less or for at least 10 seconds of a broadcast longer than 30 seconds.
 If a video is distributed as an electronic media advertisement and is longer than 30 seconds, the disclosures must be displayed at the beginning of the advertisement.
-If the television or video ad is shorter than the required disclosure display time, the disclosure may be displayed for the length of the advertisement.
-Disclosure must appear on a solid black background on the entire bottom one-third of the display screen, or bottom one-fourth if no top contributors.
-Each top contributor must be disclosed on a separate horizontal line separate from other text, may not be underlined and may not be condensed or have the spacing between characters reduced to be narrower than a normal non-condensed Arial equivalent type, unless doing so is necessary to keep the name of a contributor from exceeding the width of the screen.
-The "Not authorized by" disclosure must appear below all other text in no less than 2.5 percent of the height of the display screen.
+If the television or video ad is shorter than the required disclosure display time, the disclosure may be displayed for the length of the advertisement. one-third of the display screen, or bottom one-fourth if no top contributors.
+Each top contributor must be disclosed on a separate horizontal line- separate from other text, may not be underlined and may not be condensed or have the spacing between characters reduced to be narrower than a normal non-condensed Arial equivalent type, unless doing so is necessary to keep the name of a contributor from exceeding the width of the screen.
+The "Not authorized by" disclosure must appear below all other text in no- less than 2.5 percent of the height of the display screen.
 If this causes the disclosures to exceed one-third of the display screen then it may be printed immediately above the background with sufficient contrast that is easily readable and is not required to be underlined.
 The "Committee major funding from" and "Not authorized by" disclosures may not appear in all capital letters.